willi2x/Getting-and-Cleaning-Data-Course-Project/README.md

 5. X_train
 6. y_train

-#### Comines
+#### merging data sets
-1. All elements of test to an object called "trainCombined"
+1. Merging all elements of the test datasets to an object called "testCombined"
+2. Merging all elements of the train datasets to an object called "trainCombined"
+3. Merging both "testCombined" and "trainCombined" to an object called "allCombined"

+#### Extracting only the mean and the sd
+1. using the grepl function we sort and save these variables to an object called meanANDsd
+2. we then re add it to the allComined object

+#### Changes the activity variable from number to more decriptive labels as dicbribed in the document activity_labels.txt